rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include _toc.html %}

-Here is a hands-on tutorial on how to install and use Hashicorp Vault.
+Here is a hands-on tutorial on how to install and use Hashicorp Vault to securely accessing secrets and Consul to store secrets.
 Installation is from scrath on a cloud environment using Docker.
 Use of Jenkins is also covered.

 This course assumes participants bring a Mac of Windows laptop and have prior experience with Linux CLI commands.